YAcademy-Residents/report-style-guide/README.md

 #### Proof of concept

-L249-L251 and L389-L390 \_amount is typecast to uint128 for updating the borrower's collateral but not for transferring funds.
+In L249-L251 and L389-L390, \_amount is typecast to uint128 for updating the borrower's collateral but not for transferring funds.

 ```solidity
         borrowers[msg.sender].collateralInGOHM += uint128(_amount);